aculyse/aculyse/README.md

 Aculyse is a web application mearnt for schools and individuals to help in perfomance assessment and analysis.
 It allows collaboration between teachers, administrators, principals and guardians.

-##Notice
-This is a beta release, it can be safe to consider the platform unstable.

 ##Documentation
 Currently you can generate documentation using apigen.
 For more information visit apigen.org